cmeissner/codeaffen.org/_drafts/2023-11-14-scc_admission_flow.md

 ### Capabilities

-With these settings, you will be able to manage the access to [Linux capabilities](https://man7.org/linux/man-pages/man7/capabilities.7.html).
+With these settings, you will be able to manage access to [Linux capabilities](https://man7.org/linux/man-pages/man7/capabilities.7.html).
 Starting with kernel 2.2, Linux divides the privileges traditionally associated with superuser into distinct units, known as capabilities, which can be independently enabled and disabled.
-Per default, all capabilities were dropped and `NET_BIND_SERVICE` is explicitly added in `restricted-v2` SCC, and you should always only add these capabilities you really need for your workload.
+As a default, all capabilities were dropped `and NET_BIND_SERVICE is` explicitly added in restricted-v2 SCC.
+You should always only add the capabilities you really need for your work

 Managing capabilities in SCCs is done by the following parameters: